Simplifying Global Payment Compliance– TRISA’s Travel Rule Solution Welcomes Interoperability with PayID

-Over the past year, Virtual Asset Service Providers (VASPs) have been scrambling to prepare for compliance with significant regulatory changes called for by the international financial crimes watchdog, the Financial Action Task Force (FATF).
+Over the past year, The term "virtual asset" refers to any digital representatio...
+More Service Providers (VASPs) have been scrambling to prepare for compliance with significant regulatory changes called for by the international financial crimes watchdog, the Financial Action Task Force (The Financial Action Task Force (FATF) is a global money lau...
+More).

 In response to the new regulatory hurdle, CipherTrace designed and donated the Travel Rule Information Sharing Architecture (TRISA)—an open-source, decentralized solution to information sharing between VASPs.
 However, for any solution to work globally, it must include cross-platform user interoperability.
 This is why TRISA is excited to add PayID to its list of supported platforms, further enabling the interoperability needed for universal Travel Rule compliance for the entire PayID community.